 How Long Does it Take to Become a TEDx Speaker?

-TEDx events have a few major milestones:
+TEDx events typically have a few major milestones:

 - An initial speaker application deadline (typically 4-6 months before the event date)